 He’s dishing out nothing but insults the entire speech.

-7. New equilibrium
+7. New situation

 Clarice can now start to interact with Hannibal knowing more about the way he operates.